-Headquartered in Vancouver, British Columbia, First Mining Gold Corp. ("First Mining" or, the "Company") is a Canadian-focused gold exploration and development company that was created in 2015 by Mr. Keith Neumeyer, founding President and CEO of First Majestic Silver Corp. and a co-founder of First Quantum Minerals Ltd.
+Headquartered in Vancouver, British Columbia, First Mining Gold Corp. ("First Mining" or the "Company") is a Canadian-focused gold exploration and development company that was created in 2015 by Mr. Keith Neumeyer, founding President and CEO of First Majestic Silver Corp. and a co-founder of First Quantum Minerals Ltd.

-We are advancing a portfolio of gold projects in Canada, with our most advanced project being the Springpole Gold Project (the "Springpole Project" or "Springpole") in northwestern Ontario, which is one of the largest undeveloped gold projects in Canada, and where we have commenced a Feasibility Study and permitting activities are on-going with the submission of a draft Environmental Impact Statement for the project targeted for 2022.
-We also own the Cameron, Duparquet, Duquesne and Pitt gold projects, all advanced-stage gold projects in Ontario (in the case of Cameron) and Québec.
-Our portfolio of gold project interests also includes the Pickle Crow gold project (being advanced in partnership with Auteco Minerals Ltd.), the Hope Brook gold project (being advanced in partnership with Big Ridge Gold Corp.), an equity interest in Treasury Metals Inc., and a portfolio of 21 gold royalties.
+We are a gold developer advancing two of the largest gold projects in Canada; the Springpole Gold Project in northwestern Ontario, where we have significantly advanced a Feasibility Study and permitting activities are on-going with a final Environmental Impact Statement ("EIS") for the project published in November 2024, and the Duparquet Gold Project in Quebec, a PEA stage development asset located on the Destor-Porcupine Fault in the prolific Abitibi region of Quebec.
+We also own the Cameron Gold Project in Ontario and a portfolio of gold project interests including non-controlling interests in the Pickle Crow Gold Project (being advanced in partnership with Firefly Metals Ltd.) and the Hope Brook Gold Project (being advanced in partnership with Big Ridge Gold Corp.).